HIPAA Compliance Checklist

 The primary purpose of a HIPAA compliance checklist is to detect threats to, and vulnerabilities within, your organization that could result in the unauthorized disclosure of Protected Health Information (PHI).
 By creating a HIPAA compliance checklist, you will have total visibility of all the measures and policies that need to be implemented in order to prevent a breach.
 Having total visibility will enable you to prioritize any issues according to the level of risk each presents.
 They will also help in communicating risk to employees: having a complete list of potential threats to present during a training course, as well as a means to avoid them, is much more likely to result in positive outcomes than correcting bad practices in the workplace randomly as you see them happen.

 The documents used in the creation of a HIPAA compliance checklist also satisfy some of the administrative safeguards within the HIPAA Security Rule.
 This not only advances your compliance efforts, but the documents may be something you need to produce if your organization is investigated for a breach of PHI or selected for a HIPAA audit by the Office for Civil Rights (OCR).
 The OCR is responsible for enforcing HIPAA legislation and if an organisation is found to be non-compliant they may be subject to severe penalties.
 Compiling a HIPAA compliance checklist alone will not make you HIPAA compliant, but it is a good start.
+A more comprehensive guide is available here.

 Conducting a HIPAA-Compliant Risk Assessment